Character Creation

 Powers

 Powers can be used no matter which Path you follow, and can even be added to weapons by Enchanting them.
-Like weapons, any power can be created, so long as the Wayfinder agrees and a Range/ Description is settled on.
+Like weapons, any power can be created, so long as the GM agrees and a Range/ Definition is settled on.

-The number of 6s you roll determines how strong your Power's effect is.
+The number of successes you roll determines how strong your Power's effect is.
 With one success, you might pull a weapon to yourself using Telekinesis.
-With eight or more successes, you could lift an entire ship.
-The final outcome always depends on both your dice roll and your Wayfinder's judgment.
+With five or more successes, you could lift an entire ship.
+The final outcome always depends on both your dice roll and your GM's judgment.

-Below are examples of Powers that work equally well as the result of magic or advanced technology.
-These powers can either be added directly to your character sheet, or used as inspiration to create your own Powers with your Wayfinder's approval.
+At the end of this section are a few examples of Powers that work equally well as the result of magic or advanced technology.
+These powers can either be added directly to your character sheet, or used as inspiration to create your own Powers.

 Enchantments

 You can add Powers as Enchantments to any weapon.
-Enchanting a weapon allows it to take on the abilities of the Power, but does not increase its damage.
+Enchanting a weapon allows it to take on the abilities of the Power, but does not increase its damage per success.
 For example, a sword enchanted with Fire Mastery deals 1 point of damage per success, but can also set the environment/ enemies on fire, imposing the Burning Tribulation.

 Crafting NPCs

-Wayfinders can create NPCs using the same system as player characters, with some flexibility.
-For major NPCs, Enemies, BBEGs and the like, consider building them up to Level 10-15.
+GMs can create NPCs using the same system as player characters.
+For major NPCs, Enemies, BBEGs and the like, consider building them up to Level 15+.
 Give them Trait Scores, Talents, and Powers (if appropriate) that match their importance in your story.

-Minor characters can be simpler with just the essential traits needed for their role in the adventure.
-If you find yourself in need of a quick NPC on the spot, the table below can be used to quickly determine Trait Scores and Life points.
+Minor characters can be simpler, with just the essentials needed for their role in the adventure.
+If you find yourself in need of a quick NPC on the spot, the table below can be used to determine Trait Scores and Life Points.
 Simply decide how dangerous you want the NPC to be, then use the corresponding row from the table.

 Danger Level Trait Scores Life Points Talents & Powers